Pidgeot/python-lnp/readme.txt

   First, you need to install command-line compilers.
 The easiest way I've found is to install Xcode, then open it and go to Preferences > Downloads and install them from there.
 It should also be possible to download these compilers directly from https://developer.apple.com/downloads/, but you're on your own for that.

-  Once the compilers are in place, open a Terminal and type "sudo easy_install pillow".
+  Once the compilers are in place, open a Terminal and type ``sudo easy_install pillow``.
 OS X should come with the libraries needed to build Pillow to load the logo.

 Running the source code
 -----------------------
 Windows:
   Double-click launch.py in the LNP folder.
 If you want to get rid of the console window that pops up, rename it to launch.pyw.
 Linux:
   Make sure launch.py is executable.
-Next, double-click and run it, or start a terminal and execute it from there with "python launch.py" or "./launch.py".
+Next, double-click and run it, or start a terminal and execute it from there with ``python launch.py`` or ``./launch.py``.
 OS X:
-  OS X does not provide a way to launch a Python script from Finder, so start a terminal, navigate to the directory, and execute "python launch.py" or "./launch.py".
+  OS X does not provide a way to launch a Python script from Finder, so start a terminal, navigate to the directory, and execute ``python launch.py`` or ``./launch.py``.

 Modifying the source code
 =========================